-Failure of the Group to maintain good relationships and trade terms with major customers, buying groups and distributors may reduce its sales and profits

-Because of the competitive environment in which the Group operates, many of its CPG customers are seeking to improve their profitability through pricing concessions and increased promotional programmes, more favourable trade terms and increased emphasis on private label products.
-This trend has become more pronounced with the increased consolidation of the industry and increased purchasing power of customer buying groups, organised to enhance the bargaining position of CPG customers.
+Failure of the Group to maintain good relationships and trade terms with major customers, buying groups and distributors may reduce its sales and profits pronounced with inflation, the increased consolidation of the industry and increased purchasing power of customer buying groups, organised to enhance the bargaining position of CPG customers.
 In certain markets, the Group's revenue is concentrated among a small number of CPG customers, which increases the bargaining power of such customers.
-For example, in the Netherlands, France, Germany, and the United Kingdom, there is a concentration in the Group's CPG revenue, with 97 per cent., 79 per cent., 62 per cent. and 65 per cent., respectively, of FY 2021 revenue derived from five customers in each respective country, which in total amounted to 32 per cent. of the Group's revenue in FY 2021.
+For example, in the Netherlands, France, Germany, and the United Kingdom, there is a concentration in the Group's CPG revenue, with 73 per cent., 77 per cent., 81 per cent. and 61 per cent., respectively, of FY 2022 revenue derived from five customers in each respective country, which in total amounted to 21 per cent. of the Group's revenue in FY 2022.
 As customers gain leverage through consolidation and the emergence of buying groups, it can become more difficult for the Group to pass on commodity price increases and price disagreements may lead to trading being halted with customers.